paperswithcode/model-index/README.md

 ### Storing metadata in markdown files

-Metadata can also be directly stored in model's README file.
+Metadata can also be directly stored in a model's README file.
 For example in this `docs/rexnet.md` file:

 ```markdown
 <!--